Sharpening the Sword of Wisdom

 -

-It is highly recommended to start the course from the beginning as we will go through the foundations of debate and how it works.
-However, if you have provable experience already in key topics you can email us to discuss joining a certain module at lamrimcentremanagers@gmail.com
+It is highly recommended to start the course from the beginning.
+Module 1 is essential to learn the foundations of debate and how it works.
+However, if you have provable experience already in debate you can select modules to join.
+Feel free to discuss with us via: lamrimcentremanagers@gmail.com

 OM A RA PA TSA NA DHIH